-If You Are the Victim of a Crime
+If You Are the Victim of a Crime:

 Call the police.
 For an emergency, dial 911.

-For a non-emergency, contact PBA Campus Safety and Security at (561) 803-2500 If you are assaulted or battered and do not know your assailant, try to remember as much information about the person as possible (gender, race, hair color, mode of travel, tag number, color of car, smell, etc.)
+For a non-emergency, contact the West Palm Beach Police Department, (561) 822-1900, or the Orlando Police Department, (321) 235-5300, and PBA Safety and Security at (561) 803-2500.
+If you are assaulted or battered and do not know your assailant, try to remember as much information about the person as possible (gender, race, hair color, mode of travel, tag number, color of car, smell, etc.)

 - If you see a suspicious person, do not approach the person yourself.
 Report the type of suspicious activity and a general description of the suspect(s).
-The campus community can use the PBA Guardian App to report suspicious persons.
-Go to go.pba.edu/guardian for more information. - If your car is damaged, complete a police report to satisfy insurance company requirements. - If you receive a bomb threat, call 911 or PBA Campus Safety and Security immediately, notify your supervisor, and do not panic.
+The campus community can call Campus Safety and Security or use the PBA RAVE Guardian App to report suspicious persons.
+Go to go.pba.edu/guardian for more information. - If your car is damaged, complete a police report to satisfy insurance company requirements. - If you are aware of a bomb threat, call 911 or PBA Campus Safety and Security immediately, notify your supervisor, and do not panic.
 Obtain as much specific information from the caller as possible, including: - 1.
 The location of the bomb; - 2.
 The time it is set to detonate; - 3.
 The type of bomb.

 Conduct a cursory search of your area to identify suspicious or unfamiliar packages or other items.
 DO NOT TOUCH THESE ITEMS.
 Advise public safety officials of the location of such items.
 Evacuate the premises until the police or Campus Safety and Security officials indicate that it is safe to reenter the area.
-Visit go.pba.edu/campus safety for additional information.
+Visit go.pba.edu/campus_safety_for additional information.

 Palm Beach Atlantic University is a private, inter-denominational Christian University and the Department of Campus Safety and Security is not a sworn law-enforcement agency.
 However, the Department employs state-certified security officers that operate 24 hours a day, 365 days a year.
 PBA Campus Safety and Security policy encourages accurate and prompt reporting of all crimes and emergencies.
 Criminal actions and other emergencies may be reported by anyone, via telephone or in person, to campus safety and security.
 Department policies outline officer response to reported criminal actions and other emergencies.
 Response will include timely warning and incorporation into the annual statistical disclosure as necessary.
 Campus safety and security officers actively patrol the entire campus, 24 hours a day-on foot, in golf carts, on bicycles, and in marked patrol vehicles.
 The department also provides crime prevention programs that are directed to students, faculty, staff, parents and friends of the University and include, but are not limited to, educational seminars, a 24-hour safety escort service, orientation programs, publication distribution, and specialty activities.
+Palm Beach
-Palm Beach Atlantic benefits from a close working relationship with the West Palm Beach Police and Fire Departments, Palm

-Beach Police Department, and the Palm Beach County Sheriff's Office and Fire Rescue Department, as well as City and County Emergency Management Departments for support.
+Atlantic benefits from a close working relationship with the West Palm Beach Police and Fire Departments, Palm Beach Police Department, and the Palm Beach County Sheriff's Office and Fire Rescue Department, as well as City and County Emergency Management Departments for support.
 No written Memorandum of Understanding exists between the University and the West Palm Beach Police Department.
-The Department is augmented by security cameras, access-controlled doors, and a blue-light phone system.
+The Department is augmented by monitored security cameras with extensive analytics, multipleaccess-controlled doors, and a blue-light phone system.